giellalt/lang-vro/vro.md

 **Disallow %^ErrorBack:0 in BHARM**

 * * *
-<small>This (part of) documentation was generated from [../src/fst/phonology.twolc](http://github.com/giellalt/lang-vro/blob/main/../src/fst/phonology.twolc)</small>Adverbs
-The VÕRO language adverbs...

-Spatial adverbs

-adjective modifiers

-What is this 2017-03-27

-* * *
-<small>This (part of) documentation was generated from [../src/fst/affixes/adverbs.lexc](http://github.com/giellalt/lang-vro/blob/main/../src/fst/affixes/adverbs.lexc)</small>Noun inflection for Võro
+<small>This (part of) documentation was generated from [../src/fst/phonology.twolc](http://github.com/giellalt/lang-vro/blob/main/../src/fst/phonology.twolc)</small>Noun inflection for Võro

  LEXICON N_1HANS1A  1 hanśa:hanśa